A.R.S. § 22-201(D) addresses this issue:

 While the landlords' frustration is understandable it's important to remember that the Justice Court judge is just following the law.
 Just because a Justice Court Judge moves a case into the Superior Court does not mean they believe the tenant.
 Additionally, it does not mean that the tenant did something right or that we made some kind of a mistake.
 It simply means the Judge is following the law.

 Learn about what happens when an eviction case is sent to the Arizona Superior Court because the tenant claims an ownership interest.
-If you need the help of an Arizona landlord tenant lawyer then call us at: 480-344-4035 or email me at email@example.com.
+If you need help from an Arizona real estate attorney then contact Clint Dunaway at email@example.com or 480-389-6529.